Submit Early to avoid last minute issues and delays.

 - Author Designation: One author MUST be designated as the presenter.
 (DO NOT ENTER this individual as an author.)
 Any additional author(s) must be designated as coauthor(s).

 - Affiliation/Company (only company/institution, city, state/province, country - do not include street addresses or ZIP codes.)
-Do not use abbreviations for institutions (i.e. Univ for University)
+Do not use abbreviations for institutions (i.e. University)

 2. Type of presentation

 Oral - An individual may be the presenter of only one oral presentation.

 - There is a limit of one (1) oral presentation per submitter or presenter.